Tee Higgins Player Prop Bets for NFL Week 18 | Cincinnati vs. Cleveland 1/9/2022

 Season Stats

-- Higgins has racked up 1,091 yards on 74 catches with six touchdowns this season, averaging 68.2 yards per game on 110 targets.
+- This season Higgins has caught 74 passes on 110 targets for 1,091 yards and six touchdowns, averaging 68.2 yards per game.

 - So far this season, 20.9% of the 526 passes thrown by his team have gone Higgins' way.